 osquery supports proprietary tables, config plugins, and logger plugins built in C++ (or languages other than C++) through a Thrift-based extensions API.
 This is helpful if your enterprise or integration uses an internal method for configuration or log collection.
 You can internally develop and maintain these custom behaviors in an extension, and ask osquery to depend on the plugins it exposes.
 To make deployment and management of extensions simpler, osqueryd may "autoload", or subprocess, these extension binaries and monitor their performance.

 If you are interested in writing extensions, please read the SDK and Extensions development article.
 That wiki article describes the Thrift API and provides example C++ code for an extension.
 Every extension runs as a separate process and communicates to the main osquery process using Thrift and a UNIX domain socket.
 A single extension may contain an arbitrary number of plugins, and each are registered using a setUp API call.
-At Facebook, we deploy an
+Facebook, for example, is known to deploy an

-fb-osquery package and a single extension binary that contains our Facebook-specific tables and internal configuration/logging APIs.
+fb-osquery package and a single extension binary that contains its Facebook-specific tables and internal configuration/logging APIs.

 The following CLI flags control extension auto-loading:

 extensions_autoload points to a line-delimited set of paths to executables.
 When osquery launches, each path is evaluated for "safe permissions" (extension executable files must be owned by root or Administrator) and executed as a monitored child process.
 Each executable receives 3 argument switches:

 interval.
 An extension process may use these to find the osquery process's Thrift socket, as well as hints on retry/backoff configuration if any latency or errors occur.
 If the

 --verbose flag is passed to osqueryd, the flag will also be received by the executable.

 extensions.load file contains a single extension path: